-A taqueria classic, Carne Asada cooked on the grill takes the humble flank steak to a whole new level of greatness.
-A bold marinade adds flavor, moisturizes and tenderizes the meat for a recipe that will become one of your Summertime favorites.
+A taqueria classic, Carne Asada on the grill takes the humble flank steak to a whole new level of greatness.
+A bold marinade adds flavor, moisturizes and tenderizes the meat for a marinated Mexican steak recipe that will become one of your Summertime favorites.

-This is a trick I learned from our next door neighbor Miguel.
+This is recipe I learned from our next door neighbor Miguel.
 Born in Mexico Miguel knows his grilled Carne Asada.
-And whenever he was making it, he’d climb up on the privacy fence and offer us a grilled flour tortilla that had been placed on a piece of foil, and topped with a chunk of grilled meat and grilled jalapenos.
-That’s all – and it was simple and delicious.
+And whenever he was making it, he’d climb up on the privacy fence and offer us a grilled flour tortilla topped with a chunk of the most tender and flavorful grilled meat with a grilled jalapeno..

 This is where my Carne Asada addiction sprouted, grew and bloomed into a full time obsession.
-It’s just so incredible with flavor, and once the marinade has done its job, so incredibly flavorful.
+It’s just simply a bob WOW with flavor.

 What is Carne Asada?